bacecek/Yamblz.Weather/README.md

 ## API
 To display the weather was used an open API.
-[OpenWeatherAPI](https://openweathermap.org/)
+[OpenWeatherAPI.](https://openweathermap.org/)

+To search cities was used an open [Google Places API.](https://developers.google.com/places/)

 ## Icons
 #### Weather Icons